 Autism spectrum disorder and ADHD are related in several ways.
 ADHD is not on the autism spectrum, but they have some of the same symptoms.
 Having one of these conditions also increases the risk of having the other.

-Experts recently changed the way they think about how autism and ADHD are related.
-Not so long ago, the fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) stated that a person couldn’t have autism and ADHD.
-But the newest version (called DSM-5) allows for a person to be diagnosed with both.
+Experts have changed the way they think about how autism and ADHD are related.
+The fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) stated that a person couldn’t have autism and ADHD.
+But the newest version (called DSM-5), published in 2013, allows for a person to be diagnosed with both.

 But let me back up a bit and talk about how the symptoms of autism and ADHD can overlap.
 Here are two examples:

 - Trouble paying attention: Kids with autism may struggle with this for several reasons.
 One is that language difficulties can make it seem like a child isn’t paying attention to directions.
 But the truth may be that he just doesn’t understand the directions.

 - Trouble with social interactions: ADHD can affect social skills.
 This might include avoiding eye contact and getting into other people’s personal space.

 Sometimes these overlapping symptoms can cause a child to be incorrectly diagnosed with one condition rather than the other.
 If you’re ever concerned about a possible misdiagnosis, talk to your child’s doctor.
 Doctors are very used to having these kinds of conversations and can even help you get a second opinion.

 In addition to the issue of overlapping symptoms, it’s important to know that having one condition increases the chances of having symptoms of the other.
 Many developmental issues are like this—they’re likely to occur together.
 For example, children with language issues are more likely to have reading disorders.